How To Build A Successful Fashion Freelance Business

-There are two main hurtles that one needs to concur when it comes to their fashion freelance business.
+There are two main hurdles that one needs to concur when it comes to their fashion freelance business.
 First, they have to build their network in order to build their net worth.
-Second they have to figure out how they can stop trading time for money.
+Second, they have to figure out how they can stop trading time for money.
 In other words, they need to create services or products that they can upscale to their clients to help keep their income stream steady.
 I am going to cover both of these obstacles here today.

 Build Your Network To Build Your Net Worth

 Everyone knows you need to grow your network to find new clients and help keep consistent workflow.
 That is not what I am talking about here.
 I am talking about how you can begin to seek out new clients or collaboration partners so that you can raise your rates for services.